HarryvL/fcVM-workbench/README.md

 meshio
 ```

 Note: these packages will auto-install via the addon manager unless manual installation is necessary.
-In th

-#### Manual Installation
+#### Dependency Manual Installation

 <details><summary>Expand to view instructions on installing depedencies manually</summary>